garrying/wwworkshop/README.md

 ---

 ### Week 4—Interaction I: JavaScript
-In which we devote the class to playing with the fundamentals of web-based interaction via the javascript programming language and it's jQuery library.
+In which we devote the class to playing with the fundamentals of web-based interaction via the JavaScript programming language and it's jQuery library.

 #### Presentation: [Module 4](./module-4-interaction/lecture-04.pdf)